 Join us on our Vegan Getaway in Italy!

-If you like the sound of vegan wine and staying in vegan-friendly accommodation but don’t like the sound of planning a vegan trip to Italy by yourself, why not join us on our vegan getaway in Italy?
+If you like the sound of vegan wine and staying in vegan-friendly accommodation but don’t like the sound of planning a vegan trip to Italy by yourself, why not join us on one of our vegan getaways in Italy?

-To discover the best plant-based food Italy has to offer, join us on our vegan Getaway A Fabulous Vegan Adventure in Tuscany.
+To discover the best plant-based food Italy has to offer, you can join us at one of our fabulous events in Tuscany.
 We curate everything to the highest standard, all you have to do is show up!
 Everything is much more exciting when you get to travel with other compassionate individuals!
-Click here to find out the full itinerary of our life-changing trip in Tuscany.
+Click here to find out the full itinerary of this life-changing Italian adventure!

 Italy is full of incredible architecture, ancient cities, wonderful cultural experiences and some mouth-watering plant-based food.
 With a little bit of planning or by joining us on our Getaway, you will have an incredible vegan Italian holiday!